Florida exam calculator

 Deed, most Florida counties$0.70 per $100 or portionRound the consideration up to the next $100 unit.

-Miami-Dade single-family deed$0.60 per $100 or portionThe $0.45 surtax is not due for single-family dwellings.
+Miami-Dade single-family dwelling deed$0.60 per $100 or portionThe $0.45 surtax is not due when the document transfers only a single-family dwelling.

-Miami-Dade non-single-family deed$1.05 per $100 or portion$0.60 base rate plus $0.45 surtax.
+Miami-Dade deed other than single-family dwelling$1.05 per $100 or portion$0.60 base rate plus $0.45 surtax.

 Recorded mortgage or lien$0.35 per $100 or portionNo $2,450 cap for recorded mortgages.

-Unsecured note$0.35 per $100 or portionTax is capped at $2,450.
+Standalone note or written obligation$0.35 per $100 or portionTax is capped at $2,450.

 Nonrecurring intangible tax0.002 x secured obligationCalculate separately from documentary stamps.